Released: May 2019

 Like other Castlevania games, Kid Dracula features a password system that allows you to return to (or jump to) any of the game’s nine levels whenever you want.
 The Castlevania Anniversary Collection also awards you an Achievement after you clear the game, allows you to make liberal use of the save state feature, and apply different frames and display options to customise the game’s appearance to your liking as standard.

 What are your feelings about Kid Dracula?
 Do you feel it was a worthy attempt at expanding the franchise or do you think it was maybe a bit too “out there” as a concept?
 What other Castlevania characters would you like to see get their own spin-off?
 Are there any other genres you think Castlevania could try to fit in to, like racing or a first-person shooter?
-Whatever your thoughts on Kid Dracula, or Castlevania in general, feel free to leave a comment below and, if you have followed along with my marathon of the Castlevania Anniversary Collection, then thanks for showing up and be sure to come back for more reviews and articles and rantings in the near future.
+Whatever your thoughts on Kid Dracula, or Castlevania in general, feel free to leave a comment below and check out my other Castlevania reviews.